serenity-is/Serenity/README.md

 ## What is Serenity Platform

-Serenity is a Javascript / .NET application platform which has been built on open source technologies.
+Serenity is an ASP.NET MVC application platform designed to simplify and shorten development of data-centric business applications with a service based architecture.
+Serene is a starter template to build Serenity applications.

 It aims to make development easier while reducing maintenance costs by avoiding boiler-plate code, reducing the time spent on repetitive tasks and applying best software design practices.